wigig-tools/qd-interpreter/README.md

 <img src="docs/img/RawSSFrontFaceCulled.png" alt="drawing">

-Try to apply front face culling to the side facea in order to reveal more of the inside of the room on both the `left` `right` view.
+Try to apply front face culling to the side faces in order to reveal more of the inside of the room on both the `left` and `right` view.
 The video below summarizes all the steps we perform to obtain a view that can be usable for visualization.

-The video below summarizes the steps performed.

 <img src="docs/gif/RawSSCompleteEnvironmentConf.gif" alt="drawing">